techreagan/NodeJS-and-ExpressJS-with-MongoDB-Boilerplate/README.md

 # NodeJS / ExpressJS MongoDB(Mongoose) Boilerplate

-This is my boilerplate for RESTFUL API with NodeJS and MongoDB.
+This is my boilerplate for RESTful API with NodeJS and MongoDB.

 ## Boilerplate Features
 * Authentication with JWT (Reset Password with email)